torchhound/expresscrud/README.md

 # expresscrud

 dungeons and databases: simple CRUD edition.
 Built with Express.js and sqlite3.
+Allows you to post a JSON Character with /create/character, get a JSON Character with /read/:playerName, update a Character with a JSON patch to /update/:characterName, and finally delete a Character with /delete/:characterName.

 ## Installing